Health and Human Development

 Minor Fields of Study

 Minors provide a concentration of courses outside the student's major and are intended to complement major course work.
 The minor is posted on the student's transcript.
-A non-teaching minor is available in Coaching.
+A non-teaching minor is available in Coaching and in Human Development.
 A teaching minor is available in Family and Consumer Sciences.
 For additional information on minor fields of study and requirements, please see the minors section of this catalog.

 Bachelor of Science degrees in Community Health, Early Childhood Education and Child Services, Family and Consumer Sciences (Non-Teaching), Food and Nutrition, and Health and Human Performance shall be conferred upon the successful completion of specified requirements and a minimum of 120 credits.
 The Bachelor of Science degrees in the teaching options of Family and Consumer Sciences and Health Enhancement K-12 (health and physical education) shall be conferred upon the successful completion of specified requirements and a minimum of 128 credits.
 All undergraduate students must complete a minimum of 42 upper division credits.